Norbert515/flutter_ide/README.md

 - Interactive layout tutorial (step by step guide to understanding layouts and experimenting with it)

+- Infer common widget usage (for example, when being in a Flex it adds the ability to change the expanded behavior without explicitly wrapping it in a Expanded)
 ## Module overview

 ### Visual Components